BulldogLowell/Sunrise/README.md

 # Sunrise
-Sunrise library for Spark Core
+Sunrise library for Particle Devices

 returns Sunrise, Sunset and Solar Noon times for Particle Devices

-see example
+see example for in-code documentation